Vict0rin0x/DirtyCertificate/README.md

 ![](./ressources/step3.jpg)

-**ESC1 is a vulnerability that consists in providing a SAN (Subject Alternative Name) that is used for authentication.** When a certificate issued by lets say "R.peterson", **but with a SAN with the value "administrator"**, it is possible to request a TGT **containing the NTLM hash of the administrator account.**
+**ESC1 is a vulnerability that consists in providing a SAN (Subject Alternative Name) that is used for authentication.** When a certificate issued by lets say "R.peterson", **but with a SAN with the value "administrator"**, it is possible to request a TGT **in order to request the NTLM hash of the administrator account.**

 ![](./ressources/issued_certificate_with_san.png)